 You must select at least one Qt version for one platform that you want to run your applications on.
-For example, if you have installed Microsoft Visual Studio 2019 on 64-bit Windows, you could select MSVC 2019 64-bit under the Qt version you want to develop with.
+For example, if you have installed Microsoft Visual Studio 2019 or Visual Studio 2022 on 64-bit Windows, you could select MSVC 2019 64-bit under the Qt version you want to develop with.

-However, the easiest way to install Qt for desktop development is to select the default installation.
+However, the easiest way to install Qt for desktop development is to select the default installation for desktop development.
 You can install additional modules later.

-If you also want to run your applications on Android devices, for example, you should select a custom installation and then select a Qt for Android version in the list of components, in addition to the Qt for your desktop platform.
+If you also want to run your applications on Android devices, for example, you should select the default installation for mobile development.

 The following table contains examples of which components to install depending on the platforms where you want to run your applications.